Cosmogenic photon and neutrino fluxes in the Auger era: Results of the fit

 \section{Results of the fit}

-Using the procedure described in Sec.~\ref{sec:fitting} we have performed a fit of the spectrum and composition measured by Auger, following Ref.~\cite{auger2017a}.
+We have performed a fit of the spectrum and composition measured by Auger.
+The procedure is the same one used in Ref.~\cite{auger2017a}, and is described in Appendix~\ref{app:fitting}.
 In this section we will use the quantity $\sqrt{D - D_\text{min}}$ as a proxy for the standard deviation.

 First, we check our implementation of the fit procedure by comparing our results with Ref.~\cite{auger2017a}.
-In the limit of no source evolution ($m=0$) we obtain the following best-fit parameters: $\alpha = -1.0$, $\log(R_\text{max} / V) = 18.2$, $f_\text{p} = 0.6726$, $f_\text{He}=0.3135$, $f_\text{N}=0.0133$, and $f_\text{Si}=0.0006$.
-These numbers are in agreement with the results by the Pierre Auger Collaboration for the corresponding scenario, which are: $\alpha=-1.03^{+0.35}_{-0.30}$, $\log(R_\text{max} / V) = 18.21^{+0.05}_{-0.04}$, $f_\text{p}=0.68$, $f_\text{He}=0.31$, $f_\text{N}=0.01$, and $f_\text{Si}=0.0006$.
+In the limit of no source evolution ($m=0$) we obtain the following best-fit parameters: $\alpha = -1.0$, $\log(R_\text{max} / V) = 18.2$, $f_\text{H} = 0.6726$, $f_\text{He}=0.3135$, $f_\text{N}=0.0133$, and $f_\text{Si}=0.0006$.
+These numbers are in agreement with the results by the Pierre Auger Collaboration for the corresponding scenario, which are: $\alpha=-1.03^{+0.35}_{-0.30}$, $\log(R_\text{max} / V) = 18.21^{+0.05}_{-0.04}$, $f_\text{H}=0.68$, $f_\text{He}=0.31$, $f_\text{N}=0.01$, and $f_\text{Si}=0.0006$.

 We now fix the source evolution in order to obtain the best-fit spectral index ($\alpha$) and maximal rigidity ($R_\text{max}$).
-This is illustrated in Fig.~\ref{fig:bestFit_m} for the cases of $m=-3$, $m=0$, $m=+1.5$, SFR, GRB, and AGN.
+This is illustrated in Fig.~\ref{fig:bestFit_m} for the cases of $m=-1.5$, $m=0$, $m=+3.0$, SFR, GRB, and AGN.

-Figure~\ref{fig:bestFit_m} also suggests a trend that if source evolution is accounted for in the fit, then the spectral index tends to become increasingly larger.
+Figure~\ref{fig:bestFit_m} also suggests a trend that if source evolution is accounted for in the fit, then the spectral index tends to become increasingly larger for negative $m$.
 To study this dependence, we have compiled all pairs $(m, R_\text{max})$ that minimise $\sqrt{D - D_\text{min}}$ for a particular choice of $\alpha$; this is shown in Fig.~\ref{fig:bestFitParameters}, left panel.
-Similarly, one can assume a fixed value for $m$ to obtain the values of $(\alpha, R_\text{max})$ that minimise the deviances, as shown in right panel of Fig.~\ref{fig:bestFitParameters}, right panel.
+Similarly, one can assume a fixed value for $m$ to obtain the values of $(\alpha, R_\text{max})$ that minimise the deviances, as shown in Fig.~\ref{fig:bestFitParameters}, right panel.
+In the left panel, there are few red markers in the region where $m > 0$, indicating that for positive source evolutions the best fit tends to favour negative spectral indices (and vice-versa).
+Similarly, in the right-hand-side panel one can see that for a fixed maximal rigidity, red circles (positive $m$) tend to be located in the region where $\alpha < 0$, whereas for $\alpha > 1$, negative source evolutions are preferred.

 Our best-fit results are summarised in Table~\ref{tab:bestFit} for the complete analysis, as well as the specific cases of AGN, SFR, and GRB source evolutions.
 By computing the pseudo standard deviation, $\sqrt{D - D_\text{min}}$, we infer confidence intervals wherein the best-fit parameters $\alpha$, $R_\text{max}$, and $m$ would lie; this is shown in Table~\ref{tab:bestFitParameters}.